OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/solver_api.rst

 Every OpenMDAO solver is either a linear solver, inheriting from the :code:`LinearSolver` class, or a nonlinear solver, inheriting from the :code:`NonlinearSolver` class.
 A solver can be either monolithic or recursive in behavior.
-Monolithic solvers typically construct some sort of linearization of their enclosing Group and use that to converge to a solution, while recursive solvers perform subsolves on their enclosing Group's children while iterating to convergence.
+Monolithic solvers treat the associated system as a single block.
+Recursive solvers, as the name suggests, recurse down through their system hierarchy asking each sub-system to operate on itself.

 The following is a list of available OpenMDAO solvers separated by type: